JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 So, while Southwark is now to get 560 council homes, instead of 240 social rented homes, this net gain requires an outlay of £193m gross - equivalent to £690k for each of the extra 260 units.

-## Not a bad deal for NHG
+## NHG keeps all the private housing

+NHG also get to keep part of the FDS land, so-called Package C, on which to build 261 homes for themselves -  57 shared ownership, and 13 social rent, but the majority of which, 191 units, will be private homes for sale, comprising all the private homes on the FDS (ref).

-NHG was supposed to deliver 365 social rented units, subsidised by 382 private homes and 217 shared ownership homes, on the FDS, under the [Development Partnership Agreement (DPA)](/img/aylesburyDPA.pdf) for the Aylesbury, signed in 2014.
+This is in stark contrast to the what NHG was supposed to deliver across the whole FDS under the [Development Partnership Agreement (DPA)](/img/aylesburyDPA.pdf) for the Aylesbury, signed in 2014.
+This was for 365 social rented units, 217 shared ownership homes and 382 private homes.
+The new arrangement not only has a lot fewer homes of all tenures, but a much higher proportion of private homes.
+The report does not say how much NHG will be making form this.

+## Explanation

+It therefore appears that NHG has been able to exact significant concessions from Southwark, in exchange for its council housing and, moreover, it seems that it has been able to do this because it has an effective 'viability veto' on the progress of the regeneration.

-But it has been forced to  _'significantly scale back'_ its development pipeline, after a [Regulator of Social Housing report](https://www.insidehousing.co.uk/news/news/notting-hill-genesis-scales-back-development-plans-amid-changing-market-conditions-62506) last August concluded NHG _“faces a range of risks and exposure to sales”_, with more than 400 unsold private market homes sitting on its books.
+NHG's circumstances have changed for the worse since it signed the DPA, with Southwark in 2014.
+It has been forced to  _'significantly scale back'_ its development pipeline, after a [Regulator of Social Housing report](https://www.insidehousing.co.uk/news/news/notting-hill-genesis-scales-back-development-plans-amid-changing-market-conditions-62506) last August concluded NHG _“faces a range of risks and exposure to sales”_, with more than 400 unsold private market homes sitting on its books.

-Fortunately for NHG, the Aylesbury Development Partnership Agreement has a clause that allows them not to proceed with each plot of each phase until it becomes financially viable for them to do so, 'viability' including a  _'priority return'_ of 21% of proceeds for NHG, to be determined by their own financial viability assessment.
+Under the DPA, NHG has the advantage of a clause that allows them not to proceed with each plot of each phase until it becomes financially viable for them to do so, 'viability' including a  _'priority return'_ of 21% of proceeds for NHG, to be determined by their own financial viability assessment.
+NHT can therefore decide whether a phase goes forward.

-Southwark, on the other hand, has heavily invested in delivering the Aylesbury regeneration.
+Southwark, on the other hand, has invested heavily, both financially and politically, in delivering the Aylesbury regeneration.
 It has been decanting homes for nearly 10 years and now 500 or so stand empty.
-The FDS is still largely a pile of rubble, when the first homes were supposed to have been completed this summer (a two year delay on the original timetable).
+The FDS is still largely a pile of rubble, while the first homes were supposed to have been completed this summer (a two year delay on the original timetable).
 Phase 2 is still not fully empty and no planning application has been submitted.
 Furhter delays can be expected for any compulsory purchase order and a demoltion notice.

-Southwark's need to get the regeneration moving, while NHG have a viability veto NHG need only build 191 private homes, with only 13 social rented units and 57 shared-ownersip left to subsidise, with Southwark paying for everything else on the FDS.
+It is therefore not difficult to see why Southwark would have felt compelled to make concessions to NHG, by taking over the delivery and meeting the cost of nearly all the affordable housing, while leaving all the revenue-generating free-market homes to NHG.

 ## NHG holds Southwark over a barrel